 The SaaS reset is exposing which software actually matters

-• The reset is exposing a clear gap between perceived value and actual impact
+The reset is exposing a gap between perceived value and real impact, where systems built on usable, structured data remain essential while others are replaced.

 Over the past year, the market has sent a clear signal: software is being re-evaluated, and value is being measured much more aggressively than before.
 In one of the clearest signs of that shift, roughly $285 billion in software market value disappeared in just 48 hours in February 2026.